+Section A - Refer rer's Details

+Date of referral: Time of referral: □ Referral is a follow up to a telephone □ This is a net call ☐ This is a new referral

+Name of referrer: L L Role / relationship to child:

+Organisation: Address of referrer:

+Contact number Postcode:

+E-mail:

-Section A - Refer rer's Details Date of referral: Time of referral: ☐ Referral is a follow v up to a telephone ☐ This is a new referral call Name of referrer: Role / relationship to o child: Organisation: Address of referrer: Contact number Postcode: E-mail: Section B - Conse nt to make a re equest for service Section B Conse int to make a re equest for service Consent should always be sought from an adult with parental i esponsibility for th ne child / young person (Or from the child thems elves if they are competent) before , , , • · is at risk of significant harm, they • • • • ental responsibility that t he request for service is being made, UNLESS doing so would d place the child at r risk of significant har m or may lead to t he loss of evidence Have you obtained cor nsent to make the r equest for service? □ No ☐ Yes Date o obtained: If yes, what is the pare nt / carer and child'. s view of the request for service If no, explain the imme diate risk of signific ant harm that has pr revented you from obtaining consent:
+Section B - Consent to make a request for service

+Consent should always be sought from an adult with parental responsibility for the child / young person (Or from the child themselves if they are competent) before passing information about them to either Children's Safeguarding or Early Help community Hub.
+If a practitioner believes a child is at risk of significant harm, they have a duty to inform- this does not require consent, but it is good practice to inform an adult with parental responsibility that the request for service is being made, UNLESS doing so would place the child at risk of significant harm or may lead to the loss of evidence

+Have you obtained consent to make the request for service? 🗆 No 🗆 Yes Date obtained: f yes, what is the parent / carer and child's view of the request for service If no, explain the immediate risk of significant harm that has prevented you from ob taining consent:

 Section C - Why are you making this request today? (e.g. has something happened, have your concerns increased?)
 Has the child suffered or likely to suffer significant harm?
-Yes/No rias the child suffered of likely to suffer significant nathr: 163/140 If yes please contact the safeguarding hub immediately and before co ompleting this form.
-Is this child at risk of exploitation Yes/No Costion D. The Child's Details Section D: The Child's Details
+Yes/No If yes please contact the safeguarding hub immediately and before completing t his form.
+Is this child at risk of exploitation Yes/No

-Section D: The Child's De tails Surname: First name(s): D.O.B or expected date of delivery: Gender: ☐ Male ☐ Female ☐ Unborn ☐ Trans-gender ☐ Prefers not to say School / early years setting GP surgery and NHS number:
+Section D: The Child's De tails Surname: First name(s): D.O.B or expected date of delivery: Gender: □ Male □ Female □ Unborn □ Trans-gender □ Prefers not to say School / early years setting GP surgery and NHS number:

-Name of person with parental responsibility

-responsibility

-Child's home address: Posto code:

-Telep ohone:

-Current address (if different Post code:

-from above):

-Telep ohone:

-Child's ethnicity: I

-White Black or Black British Mixed Asian or Asian British 1 Other Ethnic Groups

-☐ White British ☐ Caribbean ☐ White and black Caribbean □ Indian ☐ Chinese

-☐ White Irish □ African ☐ White and black African ☐ Pakistani ☐ Any other ethnic Group

-☐ White any other ☐ Any other black ☐ Any other mixed background d ☐ Bangladeshi

-background background ☐ Any other Asian ba ackground □ NOT KNOWN

-Child's first language or Is an interpreter □ No □ Yes Details:

-preferred means of or signer

-communication: required?

-Child's religion ☐ Buddhist ☐ C of E / Anglican ☐ Eastern Has an Early Help □ No □ Yes Details:

-religion Assessment (EHA)

-☐ Hindu ☐ Jehovah's witness ☐ Jewish been completed?

-☐ Methodist ☐ ☐ Mormon ☐ Muslim

-☐ Not known ☐ No religion ☐ Other

-☐ Other Protestant ☐ ☐ Pentecostal Christian ☐ Roman

-Catholic

-Does the child have a Special ☐ No ☐ Yes Details: : Does the child have □ No □ Yes □ No ot known

-Educational Need or an Education

-Disability?
-Health and Care

-☐ Autistic spectrum dis isorder Plan?

-☐ Hearing impairment t

-☐ Moderate learning d difficulty

-☐ Multi-sensory impair irment

-☐ Other difficulty / disa sability

-☐ Physical disability

-☐ Profound and multip ple learning difficulty

-☐ Severe learning diffic iculty

-☐ Social, emotional or mental health
+Name of person with parental responsibility Child's home address: Post code: Tele ohone: Current address ( if different from above): Post code: Telej phone: Child's ethnicity: White Black or Black British Mixed Asian or Asian Britis h Other Ethnic Groups White British 🗆 Caribbean White and black Caribbean 🗆 Indian □ Chinese □ White Irish □ African U White and black African 🗆 Pakistani □ Any other ethnic Group White any other background □ Any other black background □ Any other mixed backgroun d □ Bangladeshi □ Any other Asian ba ackground

+Child's first language or preferred means of communication: Is an interpreter or signer required? □ No □ Yes Details: Child's religion Buddhist C of E / Anglican religion Hindu Jehovah's witness Methodist Mormon Not known No religion Other Protestant Pentecostal Christian Catholic Eastern Jewish Muslim Other Roman Has an Early Help Assessment (EHA) been completed? □ No □ Yes Details: Does the child have a Special Educational Need or Disability?
+No Yes Details: Autistic spectrum disorder Hearing impairment Moderate learning difficulty Multi-sensory impairment Other difficulty / disability Physical disability Profound and multiple learning difficulty Severe learning difficulty Social, emotional or mental health Does the child have an Education Health and Care Plan? □ No □ Yes □ N ot known